augustocattafesta/master_thesis/docs/guide.md

 If the analysis is performed on a single file, there are no other keys to specify.
 If the analysis is performed on multiple files or on one or multiple folders, the `fit`, `plot` and `label` can be specified.

-**Note:** no error is raised if these optional keys are specified during the analysis of a single file.
+**Note:** no error is raised if these optional keys are specified during the analysis of a single file, but no fit will be performed and no plot will be shown.

 ```yaml
   - task: gain